rajputdivyanshu81/Resume-Nirman/README.md

 Astra is a modern, fully responsive website built with a powerful tech stack.
 This project showcases the use of Next.js for server-side rendering, TailwindCSS for sleek styling, shadcn UI for elegant components, and Clerk for secure authentication.

-## Watch Tutorial on YouTube

-Check out the preivew to see how this website was built: [Astra Website Tutorial](https://youtu.be/zSz67kLPbZY?si=mVBTTh23pv_roRHQ)

 ## Tech Stack